 How we avoid plagiarism

-In addition to an introduction to academic research and consistent reminders through teaching staff to adhere to our standards and principles, we use an academic plagiarism software (Turnitin) to check our students' papers including Extended Essays, TOK essays and internal assessment assignments.
+In addition to the introduction to academic research and consistent reminders through the coordinator, the coordinator deputy and teaching staff to adhere to our standards and principles, we use an academic plagiarism software (PlagScan) to check our students’ papers including Extended Essays, TOK essays and internal assessment assignments.

 Possible sanctions for academic dishonesty